Helsinki Design Week has published its main events for 2017, including new tram discussions, city installations and hard questions.

 All installations and their designers will be presented in Helsinki Design Weekly starting from June.
 We’ll celebrate the opening of the HDW HOP installation series together with all citizens on September 7.

 From 7 to 17 September 2017

 Residencies around Helsinki

 Super popular Design Diplomacy discussions will continue this year.
 Another 10 embassies will open the doors of their residences to the public.
 One design professional from each country meets a Finnish designer in a Design Diplomacy card game.
 Participating countries include Great Britain, Sweden, Norway, Iceland, The Netherlands, Belgium, Denmark, Austria, Italy and Spain.
-Confirmed speakers include managing director of Danish Le Klint Kim Weckstrøm Jensen and Swedish design architect Joel Karlsson, and in the British Embassy we’ll hear designer duo Audrey Samson and Francisco Gallardo from design agency Fraud.
+Confirmed speakers include managing director of Danish Le Klint Kim Weckstrøm Jensen and Swedish design architect Joel Karlsson, and in the British Embassy we’ll hear FRAUD, the London-based artist duo Audrey Samson and Francisco Gallardo.

 Q&A discussion series

 Web publication Helsinki Design Weekly that introduces current topics and discusses the future of the design field will circle among the festival crowd during tram discussions.
 These discussions are rooted deep in this year’s Helsinki Design Week theme, Q&A, pondering urban development, education and learning, sustainable development, spaces and houses, as well as creative field entrepreneurship and cooperation.